 - As it does not laterally bypass temporal mechanics, but rather inverts its progression, they have to take The Slow Path: to go back in time two hours, one has to remain in the box for the same duration.

 - As it alters time only within its own dimensions and during operation, and offers only one 'exit node' back into standard temporal progression, they can only travel back to the time that it was turned on, not before or after.

 - A graphical representation of how time travel in the Box works.

 - Anachronic Order: Maybe!
 It's difficult to tell when a linear plot would be going back and forth in time as well.

 - Chekhov's Gun: Aaron's headphones.; Rats in the attic.

-- Clone Degeneration: Word Of God for states that doubles created via Time Travel are imperfect copies.
+- Clone Degeneration: Word of God for states that doubles created via Time Travel are imperfect copies.
 This is the reason for Aaron and Abe's earbleeds and the degradation of their handwriting when they begin altering their past.
 It may also account for their personality swaps.